MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 # Set-CMTSStepEnableBitLocker

 ## SYNOPSIS

-Configure the **Enable BitLocker** step in a task sequence, to enable BitLocker encryption on the hard drive.
+Configure an instance of the **Enable BitLocker** task sequence step.

 ## SYNTAX